Geeta and Sanjay Chopra kidnapping case: Defence and alibi

 Billa claimed that he was in Bombay from 25 August to 1 September.
-He said he had acquired the head wound while trying to steal a car in Agripada, Bombay.
+He said he had acquired the head injury while trying to steal a car in Agripada, Bombay.
 Billa claimed he was forced to make a false confession.
 He said he was wanted by the Bombay police for false cases, so he had fled to Delhi with Ranga.
 They had come to Delhi on 15 August.
 On 18 August, they went to Panipat where Ranga's sister lived.
-On 25 August, left for Bombay.
+On 25 August, both left for Bombay.
 On the 28th, he got his head wound.
 On 31 August, he left for Delhi, where he was informed by Ranga that they were wanted for the murders.
 They then tried to hide out in Delhi.
 They were trying to escape to Madras via Delhi when they were caught by the army men.
 He claimed he had been tortured by the police to make the confession.
 Ranga said that the sword was planted on him and that when his clothes were taken from him, they had no bloodstains.
 They also produced witnesses to establish Billa's alibi.